wormhole-foundation/wormhole/docs/operations.md

 ## Enabling Telemetry

-Optionally, the guardian can send telemetry to [grafana cloud logs](https://grafana.com/products/cloud/logs/) aka "loki".
+Optionally, the guardian can send telemetry to [Grafana Cloud Logs](https://grafana.com/products/cloud/logs/) aka "loki".
 To enable this functionality, add the following flag:

 ```bash
 --telemetryLokiURL=$PER_GUARDIAN_LOKI_URL_WITH_TOKEN
 ```

-New guardians should talk to the wormhole foundation to get a loki url.
+New guardians should talk to the Wormhole Foundation to get a Loki url.

 ### Binding to privileged ports